 The vast majority of these countries have a nationwide BCG vaccination policy.
 The test of preference for persons with a history of BCG vaccination is an IGRA (blood test).
 Unlike tuberculin skin test (TST), IGRAs do not cause false positive test results due to BCG vaccination.

 A negative TST or IGRA does not rule out TB disease.
 Persons with TB disease often have a false negative TST or IGRA.
 Conducting an assessment for signs and symptoms of TB disease is critical.
 Persons with signs and symptoms of TB disease require a medical evaluation, the chief component of which is a chest x-ray, to rule out TB disease.

 Medication for the treatment of TB infection and disease is available from the TB Control Program.
 Click here for more information on how to order medication.

 Although TB testing programs should be conducted only among high-risk groups, certain individuals may require TB testing for employment or school attendance.
 An approach independent of risk assessment is not recommended by CDC or the American Thoracic Society.
-For details on screening and targeted testing see ACHA Guidelines: Tuberculosis Screening and Targeted Testing of College and University Students.
+For details on screening and targeted testing see American College Health Association Guidelines.